 Perhaps no e-commerce sector was impacted by the pandemic more than the Food & Beverage industry which exploded in the early days of the pandemic.
 Of course, as health concerns waned, in-store shopping is again the norm.
 That said, American still spent an estimated $15.1 billion on Food & Beverage sites last year and brands seeking to keep a competitive edge and grow their market share will need to stay on top of the latest trends.

 Below are five of the top trends to watch in the Food & Beverage industry accompanied by a successful brand that embodies each trend.
 Data shown is taken directly from the Grips Competitive Intelligence platform.
-When you’re ready to gain similar insights into the e-commerce performance of the competitors of your choice (and Grips reports on over 1,000 Food & Beverage sites in the United States alone), create your free account and you’ll get immediate access, so you can start making data-driven business decisions today.
+When you’re ready to gain similar insights into the e-commerce performance of the competitors of your choice (and Grips reports on over 1,000 Food & Beverage sites in the United States alone), book a free demo so you can start gaining market share right away.

 Health and wellness